kathyisawesome/wc-mnm-satt-bridge/README.md

 # WooCommerce Mix and Match - Subscriptions

+### Deprecatated
+This feature was officially included in Mix and Match 2.0 so this plugin is now redundant and the repo will be archived.

 ### Quickstart

 This is a developmental repo.
 Clone this repo and run `npm install && npm run build`